Bhagavad Geeta: Chapter 2, Verses 39–44

 When we practice karma yoga, there is no loss of effort.
 That is because actions are performed with a sense of duty and not for selfish results.
 The merit that is accrued, is not spent on momentary satisfaction of fleeting sensual pleasures.
 So there is no loss of effort.

-Since the action is performed egolessly without expectations, there is no ‘sufferer’ even if the act remains incomplete for some reason.
+The action is performed egolessly without expectations.
+Thus, there is no ‘sufferer’.
+This remains true even if the act remains incomplete for some reason.
 So there is no harm of any contrary results.
 This practice saves us from a sense of limitedness one experiences with the pursuit of worldly pleasures.
 Even a little bit of practice of karma yoga brings about the purification of the mind/intellect.

 Chapter 2, Verse 41